decretist/Dissertation/Chapter1/chapter1.md

 date somewhat earlier, in the late eleventh century.
-Radding's claim is that research into Roman law developed from its having been used as an analytical tool for the explication of the central text of the Lombard law tradition, the *Liber Legis Langobardorum* or *Liber Papiensis*.
+Radding's claim is that research into Roman law developed from its having been used as an analytical tool for the explication of the central text of the Lombard legal tradition, the *Liber Legis Langobardorum* or *Liber Papiensis*.
 Radding's argument has not met with widespread acceptance.[@radding_origins_1988]